bloominstituteoftechnology/Auth-Friends/README-CHECKLIST.md

   email: 'joe@lambdaschool.com',
 }
 ```

-## Project

-* For this project you'll need to create a few React components that will interact with your Redux state.
-* This app can all be built in terms of a single view made up of multiple components.
-Some components will be connected to your Redux Store and others will get their data passed down as props from the connected components.

 ## No need for a router here.
 We can fit all we need into one page with some proper styling and layout decisions.